toilville/spelWork/sandbox/draft.md

 ## Technical Implementation

 ### Lattice Structure
-- **Graph Database Core**: Neo4j implementation capturing process relationships
+- **Source of truth**: There has to be an understanding of where the implementation determines how to capture process relationships
 - **Node Types**: Wishes, activities, resources, outcomes, and boundaries
 - **Edge Types**: Energy flows, transformations, dependencies, and feedback loops
 - **Multidimensional Attributes**: Element correspondences mapped to each node